urbit/azimuth-js/README.md

 The library exposes a purely-functional API.
 This means you'll have to supply your own state (e.g. web3 instance, contracts instance) whenever dealing with transactions and contract initialisation.
-For example, when running a fresh local Ganache node with the appropriate (see below) mnemonic, this will get you set up:
+For example, when running a fresh local Ganache node with the appropriate mnemonic (see below), this will get you set up:

 ```javascript